instawallet/weaveid/README.md

 You can find our PST and our community DAO here: https://community.xyz/#SFq58czx0CCdflH9AFruAMr5fLPqIT0ddzsnQW5id0w

 We have minted **10,000,000 WID** in anticipation of future investors.
+Every time a user transacts with WeaveID, we take a 0.1% transaction fee and pay it out proportionally to all our PST holders 🙂

 # Permaweb Links